-I wrote “Just Say Yes” about a girl that I fell in love with in high school.
+“Just Say Yes” is about a girl that I fell in love with in high school.
 I thought she was the perfect girl.
 I tried to ask her out and I got friend zoned, so I decided to write a song about it.
 When I’m performing my songs, I’m rehashing out those experiences and all that emotion.
 I believe it’s that personal connection that makes music so great.
 It’s much different covering other artists’ music, having to interpret someone else’s feelings.

 Where did your love for music begin?